[?] Subscribe To This Site

 • Ensure it can reach food and water

 • You’ll need to check the rabbit’s hind end every day to ensure it stays clean.
 Any loose stools need to be cleaned away from its undersides and out of the carrier.
-Failure of your rabbit to pee and poo on its own is a strong argument for simply euthanizing the animal.
+Failure of your rabbit to urinate and defecate on its own is a strong argument for simply euthanizing the animal.

 • If after a few weeks there is no improvement, the usual next step is to euthanize the animal.